 Bernie has spent nearly two decades as a manager in business and industry, with a particular focus on financial planning for the last ten.
-He has received a Certificate in Retirement Planning from The Wharton School of the University of Pennsylvania, and has earned his Chartered Financial Consultant® (ChFC®) designation.
+He has received a Certificate in Retirement Planning from The Wharton School of the University of Pennsylvania, and has earned his Chartered Financial Consultant® (ChFC®) designation as well as the Certified Kingdom Advisor® (CKA®) designation.
 He is a member of the International Association of Advisors in Philanthropy (AIP), the Partnership for Philanthropic Planning, and the Christian Leadership Alliance (CLA).

 Bernie grew up watching his favorite movie, “Field of Dreams,” and wanting to be a businessman.
 He knew even then that he wanted to make a difference in the world, travel to different places, and be involved in something meaningful.
 Leaving his well-established career to start a new career in the financial wealth industry was the most daring thing he has ever done.
 He shares, “I felt the calling being put on my heart by God, but at the same time a fearful anticipation of leaving that career and its comforts behind to venture into this new field.
 I truly learned to trust God’s provision for me and my family through this time.”